What is the project timeline?

 What economic benefits will the project provide?

 It will create local jobs – we expect the project to require an average of more than 100 jobs during construction.
 Total property taxes for the upgraded plant are expected to increase to about $8 million by the fifth year of operation.
 APS currently pays about $600,000 in total property taxes for Ocotillo.

 How can I get involved in the project?

 APS is committed to a transparent public process.
-The public can submit comments on the project through the form above.
-In addition, we held a public open house to provide information and take comment, and we have participated in public forums for government agenices that provide oversight of various project components.
+In addition regularly providing updates on this page, we held a public open house to provide information and take comment, and we have participated in public forums for government agencies that provide oversight of various project components.

 View more FAQs